solodev/cloud-documentation/src/settings/profile/index.md

 ## Organization Image

-To change organizagtion image click on it and choose option "replace image".
+To change the organizagtion image click on it and choose the option "replace image".

 ><img src="../../../images/org-update7.jpg" alt="org-update7" style="width: 40%; display: block"></a>